roelofjan-elsinga/aloia-cms-gui/README.md

 This will create a ``aloiacmsgui.php`` in your config folder.

+## Publishing the assets

+If you've executed the previous command, to publish the ServiceProvider, you've published the required assets already.
-After this, you'll need to publish the assets for this package, by running:
+If you don't want to publish the ServiceProvider, you can also publish the assets by itself by running:

 ```bash
 php artisan aloiacmsgui:publish:assets